 Types of Light

-Visible Light: Visible light refers to the portion of the electromagnetic spectrum that is visible to the human eye.
+Visible light refers to the portion of the electromagnetic spectrum that is visible to the human eye.
 While not inherently harmful, excessive exposure to bright visible light, especially in outdoor activities, can cause discomfort, glare, and eye fatigue.
 Sports sunglasses with appropriate tint levels help reduce the intensity of visible light, enhancing visual comfort and preventing eye strain.

-Blue Light: Blue light is a high-energy, short-wavelength light that is emitted by electronic devices, LED lights, and the sun.
+Blue light is a high-energy, short-wavelength light that is emitted by electronic devices, LED lights, and the sun.
 Overexposure to blue light, particularly from digital screens, can lead to eye strain, digital eye fatigue, and potential long-term risks to eye health.
-Sports sunglasses with blue light filtering lenses help block or minimise the amount of blue light entering the eyes, reducing eye strain and potentially protecting against potential long-term effects.
+Sports sunglasses with blue light filtering lenses can help block or minimise the amount of blue light entering the eyes, reducing eye strain and protecting against potential long-term effects.

-UV Light (including UVA, UVB, and UVC): UV light consists of ultraviolet radiation emitted by the sun.
+UV light consists of ultraviolet radiation emitted by the sun.
 It is classified into three types: UVA, UVB, and UVC.
 Prolonged exposure to UV radiation can lead to various eye conditions, including cataracts, macular degeneration, and photokeratitis (sunburn of the eye).
-Sports sunglasses with UV protection, specifically lenses that block 100% of UVA and UVB rays, act as a barrier, shielding your eyes from harmful UV radiation and reducing the risk of UV-related eye damage.
+Sports sunglasses with UV protection, specifically lenses that block 100% of UVA and UVB rays, act as a barrier that shields your eyes from harmful UV radiation and reduces the risk of UV-related eye damage.

-Infrared Rays: Infrared rays are a form of electromagnetic radiation that we perceive as heat.
+Infrared rays are a form of electromagnetic radiation that we perceive as heat.
 Although invisible to the human eye, prolonged exposure to intense infrared rays, such as those emitted by the sun, can cause discomfort and potential damage to the eyes, leading to conditions like dryness and irritation.
 Sports sunglasses with infrared-blocking properties help reduce the amount of infrared radiation reaching the eyes, improving overall comfort and protecting against potential eye-related issues caused by excessive heat exposure.

 Sunglasses Lens Types Explained